The Boolean Solution Problem from the Perspective of Predicate Logic -- Extended Version

-The envisaged application scenario is to let solving ``solution problems'', or Boolean equation solving, on the basis of predicate logic join reasoning modes like second-order quantifier elimination (or ``semantic forgetting''), Craig interpolation and abduction to support the mechanized reasoning about relationships between theories and the extraction or synthesis of subtheories with given properties.
+The envisaged application scenario is to let solving ``solution problems'', or Boolean equation solving, on the basis of predicate logic join reasoning modes such as second-order quantifier elimination (or ``semantic forgetting''), Craig interpolation and abduction to support the mechanized reasoning about relationships between theories and the extraction or synthesis of subtheories with given properties.
 On the practical side, the aim is to relate it to reasoning techniques such as Craig interpolation on the basis of first-order provers, SAT and QBF solving, and second-order quantifier elimination based on resolution \cite{scan} and the Ackermann approach \cite{dls}.
 Numerous applications of Boolean equation solving in various fields are summarized in \cite[Chap.~14]{rudeanu:01}.
 Applications in automated theorem proving and proof compression are mentioned in \cite[Sect.~7]{eberhard}.
 The prevention of certain redundancies has been described as application of (concept) unification in description logics \cite{baader:narendran:01}.
 Here the synthesis of definitional equivalences is sketched as an application.

 The rest of the paper is structured as follows: Notation, in particular for substitution in formulas, is introduced in Sect.~\ref{sec-notation}.
 In~Sect.~\ref{sec-solprob} a formalization of the solution problem is presented and related to different points of view.
 Section~\ref{sec-mse} is concerned with abstract properties of and algorithmic approaches to solution problems with several unknowns.
 Conditions under which solutions exist are discussed in Sect.~\ref{sec-existence}.
-Adaptions of classical material on reproductive solutions are given in Sect.~\ref{sec-reproductive}.
+Adaptations of classical material on reproductive solutions are given in Sect.~\ref{sec-reproductive}.
 In Sect.~\ref{sec-construction} various techniques for solution construction in particular cases are discussed.
-The solution problem with vocabulary restrictions is discussed in Sect.~\ref{sec-vocab}.
-The solution problem is displayed in Sect.~\ref{sec-herbrand} as embedded in a setting with Skolemization and Herbrand expansion.
 Section~\ref{sec-conclusion} closes the paper with concluding remarks.

 The material in Sect.~\ref{sec-notation}--\ref{sec-existence} has also been published as \cite{cw:boolean:frocos}.